joergschwarzwaelder/hhc2022/Objective-16/README.md

 For this we have to buy an BSRS NFT issued by a terminal.
 Only wallets included on the pre-sale list (managed on the blockchain) are eligible to buy one.
 In order to proof that we are on the pre-order list, we have to provide our wallet address and a proof on the purchase.

 Using the script [merkle_tree.py](https://github.com/QPetabyte/Merkle_Trees) from Prof. Petabyte's repository we can calculate tree root and proof for given elements.
-When adding our own wallet address along with a dummy address to the script, it calculates which root and proof values would be required.
+When adding our own wallet address along with a dummy address to the script, it calculates which root and proof values would be required for a successful validation.

 ```
 allowlist = ['0xe5d7FcfF7ab197Dd9359ED3De8b2C7Fa42200b7B','0x0000000000000000000000000000000000000000']